VincentVanlaer/mesa-school-labs/content/tuesday/lab-1.md

 > [!IMPORTANT]
 > Do not forget to save all the changes you made in the `inlist_project`, `history_columns.list` and `profile_columns.list`.

+> [!NOTE]
+> We remind you that you can consult the solutions of the tasks [here](https://www.dropbox.com/scl/fi/tdbslu5u1ovgoh67ajkxw/minilab1.zip?rlkey=rgh8j24feh7zlezehkl8gu7tf&st=1y6v6o53&dl=0).

 ### MESA run
 Now that we have included the relevant physics in our inlist let's start the computation.